A Beginner’s Guide to Sales Lead Management & How to Win At It

 If your company’s website isn’t already at the top of the heap when a user searches for certain keywords, then that’s something you’re going to want to strive to change immediately.

 The best practices surrounding SEO continue to change as Google algorithms update.
-If you can learn about which factors most determine your rank as a company, that’s best, as you can make the necessary changes to give your site a boost.
+If you can learn about which factors most determine your rank as a company, that’s best, as you can make the necessary changes to boost your site.

-The following SEO tactics are also always a good idea to institute if you’re not already doing so:
+Implementing the following SEO tactics is also always a good idea if you’re not already doing so while managing sales leads:

 • Have an active social media presence, posting valuable content regularly